Leadership skills and organizational communication skills are at the foundation of making great leaders.

 Enter the Johari Window

-This model is helpful to understand your interpersonal styles and the styles of others, which are critical to resolving most organizational communication issues such as: failure to communicate, emotional situations, relationship quality, and managerial practices.
+This model is helpful in understanding your interpersonal styles and the styles of others, which are critical to resolving most organizational communication issues, such as: failure to communicate, emotional situations, relationship quality, and managerial practices.

 Email – A Communication Deterrent?